White Paper

 The old model—slow, opaque, partner-led—is breaking down under the weight of global deal flow, multi-stakeholder demands, and the velocity of private markets.
 LPs now expect transparency, co-investment access, and real-time dashboards.
 Founders want fast answers, structured support, and clear paths to liquidity.
 Employees want ownership.
 And co-investors want speed, access, and alignment.

-Meanwhile, firms like a16z, Tribe Capital, SignalFire, AngelList, and EQT Ventures are proving that internal infrastructure is no longer a nice-to-have—it’s the moat.
+Meanwhile, firms like a16z, Tribe Capital, SignalFire, AngelList, EQT Ventures and even newer ones like 776 Ventures and TRAC VC, are proving that internal infrastructure is no longer a nice-to-have—it’s the moat.
 These firms are not just investing in startups; they are startups.
 With platform-level thinking, startup-style cultures, software-first execution, and an obsession with speed and scale, they are redefining what a venture firm looks like.

 And just like the startups they back, forward-thinking VC firms are now raising capital for their own growth—not just for their funds.
 Such funding rounds are fueling internal product development, GTM infrastructure, and long-term platform value.
 If a firm wants to move fast and scale big, funding the firm—not just the fund—could become a serious strategic lever.